Zimu Wang

 |---|---|

-| Dec 18, 2025 | New Preprint: You Never Know a Person, You Only Know Their Defenses: Detecting Levels of Psychological Defense Mechanisms in Supportive Conversations. |
+| Apr 07, 2026 | Two papers accepted by ACL 2026 (Findings): (1) You Never Know a Person, You Only Know Their Defenses: Detecting Levels of Psychological Defense Mechanisms in Supportive Conversations; (2) PsychEthicsBench: Evaluating Large Language Models Against Australian Mental Health Ethics. |

 Selected Publications